 Can I Remove the Ring Using Coca-Cola?

-It depends on how hard the stains are, but you can definitely try.
-Simply pour it around the edges of the bowl and wait a couple of minutes before flushing.
+Whether or not you can use Coca-Cola will depend on how hard the stains are in your toilet, but you can definitely try.
+Simply pour the soda around the edges of the bowl and wait a couple of minutes before flushing.
+While it may not work in serious cases, this could be an easy way to remove minor stains.

 As you can see, removing a toilet bowl ring doesn’t have to be difficult.
-You don’t even need harsh chemicals – simply follow our instructions, and you will get rid of all stains with ordinary household products.
+You don’t even need harsh chemicals – simply follow our instructions using basic household items and you will get rid of all stains in no time.